 Establishing and maintaining good relationships in business is essential.
-And since most of the relationships in the corporative world are developed through emails, it’s important to have some communication skills.
-Mainly to avoid misunderstandings that can harm your connections.
+And since most people in the corporative world make their connections through emails, it’s necessary to have some communication skills.
+Mainly to avoid misunderstandings that can harm your contacts.

 Here is a list with 62 email phrases you can start using in your business emails for better conversations with your peers, leads, clients, partners, and other recipients.
-They are divided into 10 categories that you may need to use to form an entire body email, from the introduction to saying your goodbyes.
+We divided them into ten categories that you may need to use to form an entire body email, from making a proper introduction to saying your goodbyes.

 Also, you are going to find both formal and informal phrases, because writing emails depend a lot on the tone of voice you give to your brand and with whom you are exchanging emails.